LiamJCates/Programming-Notes/C++/Syntax/Statements/_Statements.md

-Each C++ program is comprised a sequence of statements, which are programming constructs that specify program execution.
+Each C++ program is comprised of a sequence of statements, which are programming constructs that specify program execution.

 All statements in C++ end with a semicolon (;)